Cardinals vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Recent Betting Performance

-- The Cardinals have played as the underdog in three of their past 10 games and have gone 2-1 in those contests.
+- In six games as the favorite over the last 10 matchups, the Cardinals have a record of 3-3.

-- When it comes to the over/under, the Cardinals and their foes are 3-7-0 in their last 10 contests.
+- When it comes to hitting the over, the Cardinals and their opponents are 3-7-0 in their last 10 games with a total.

-- The Cardinals' previous 10 matchups have not had a spread posted by bookmakers.
+- Sportsbooks have not set a spread for any of the Cardinals' last 10 games.
+St. Louis' last three contests have finished below the point total, and the average over/under in that streak was 9.8.

 Cardinals Betting Records & Stats

-- The moneyline set for this matchup implies the Cardinals have a 48.8% chance of coming away with a victory in the contest.
+- The implied moneyline probablility for this matchup gives the Cardinals a 59.2% chance to win.

-- So far this season, St. Louis and its opponents have hit the over in 57 of its 118 games with a total.
+- St. Louis has combined with opponents to hit the over on the total 57 times this season for a 57-58-4 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!